dschenck/rolltables/docs/index.rst

 Rolltables made easy
 ======================================
 Major commodity future indices, like the Bloomberg Commodity Index (BCOM) and the S&P GSCI periodically roll future contracts following a pre-determined contract schedule.
 Such a schedule is known as a rolltable.
-The **Rolltables** module provides an easy-to-use interface to resolve active future contracts and prior contracts.
+The **rolltables** module provides an easy-to-use interface to resolve active future contracts and prior contracts.

 Quickstart
 -------------------------------------